 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Every time you send a message across the internet, you’re doing something similar.
-Your computer throws the data across a network.
+Packet sniffing is when the data sent from your device to the internet is tracked by a third party.
+Using the internet is a little bit like playing a game of catch where your data is the ball.
+Every time you send a message across the internet, your computer throws the data across a network.
 The website “catches” it.
 Then, it sends back the data you want.

-However, because messages are long data strings, they’re usually broken up into smaller chunks of data called packets so they can travel faster across the internet.
+Messages are long data strings, so they’re usually broken up into smaller chunks of data called packets so they can travel faster across the internet.
 By understanding what packets are and what packet sniffing is, you can protect yourself from cybercriminals trying to catch your data.
+We recommend also using antivirus software to enhance your safety online.

 What is a packet sniffing attack?